 "It is through our ridiculous attention to everything Jesus said and did that we discover the truth about God, and the truth about ourselves.
 We learn everything about God by slowing way down to consider what Jesus actually said and did, who he actually said and did it to, and the actual impact his words and actions had on people.
 When we let our pursuit of Jesus guide our understanding of God, our lives will be transformed by what we discover." -Rick Lawrence, The Jesus-Centered Life

-Most of us like to think that we pay attention to the scenes and people around us.
+Most of us like to think that we pay attention to the scenes and the people around us.
 But the truth is that even things right in front of us are easy to miss.

-Generally people aren't very good at paying attention.
-And specifically people aren't good at paying attention to Jesus.
+Generally, people aren't very good at paying attention.
+And specifically, people aren't good at paying attention to Jesus.
 How do we know?
 Because when surveyed, most people use the word "nice" to describe Jesus.

 Rick challenges us to slow down and discover that Jesus isn't "nice."
 Instead, he's focused on our redemption because he loves us.
 And love is much deeper (and more confrontational) than nice.